-For any student who has a child protection plan or is looked after but placed at home is absent, we will contact the Early Intervention Team on the first day of absence before 10am on 01204 334220.
-The Early Intervention team will then conduct a home visit.
+For any student who has a child protection plan or is looked after but placed at home is absent, we will contact the Early Intervention Service on the first day of absence before 10:30am on 01204 334220.
+The Early Intervention Service will then conduct a home visit.

-When a student has persistent or severe absence from school all avenues of support will be facilitated through the Early Help process, but if severe absence for unauthorised reasons continues, it is likely to constitute neglect.
-We will be conscious of any potential safeguarding issues in these cases and where these remain, a referral will be made to the Integrated Front Door to conduct a full children's social care assessment.
+When a student has persistent or severe absence, all avenues of support will be facilitated through the Early Help process, but if severe absence for unauthorised reasons continues, it is likely to constitute neglect.
+We will be conscious of any potential safeguarding issues in these cases and where these remain, a referral will be made to the Integrated Front Door.